 After waiting for couple of hours, I can see beautiful dashboard while signing into Azure Portal and navigating to Monitor > Workbooks > Windows Update for Business reports.

-You can see various tabs such as Overview, Quality updates, Feature updates, Delivery Optimization.
+You can see various tabs such as Overview, Quality updates, Feature updates, Delivery Optimization and Driver Updates.

 While clicking on Quality updates, I can see the all deployment status with: